About the SECC

-The Michigan SECC is administered by a Steering Committee comprised of state employees from the following areas: DTMB, Civil Service Commission, State Employer, Military and Veterans Affairs, Treasury, a Labor organization and the most recent past state campaign coordinator.
+The Michigan SECC is administered by a Steering Committee comprised of state employees from the following areas: Civil Service Commission, Department of Technology, Management and Budget, Office of Retirement Services, Michigan State Housing and Development Authority, Office of the State Employer, Treasury, a Labor organization and the most recent past state campaign coordinator.
 The Steering Committee administers the campaign through subcommittees of state employees and partner charities (LCOAs) throughout the state.
 These committees have been charged with maintenance of policy, procedure and programming specifically designed by state employees.
 View the SECC By-Laws here.

 State of Michigan - Financial Management Guide (Chapter 2, Section 600)

 Those charitable organizations authorized to receive donations from State of Michigan employees through payroll deductions shall be eligible to participate in the annual SECC provided they meet all application requirements and deadlines set forth by the SECC Steering Committee.

 To protect the integrity of the campaign, each umbrella organization must have the following documentation on file for itself and each member charity it represents when submitting its application to the SECC Steering Committee: